 It also has benefits right across the curriculum, particularly in terms of planning, drafting and revising work.
 A visit from a poet encourages awareness of styles, imagery, structure and audience whilst promoting the sharing of ideas and approaches.

-The Poetry Society has been placing poets in schools for over 40 years.
-Book your visit by filling in the Poets in Schools enquiry form and emailing it to our education team, or call 020 7420 9880 if you would like to discuss it further.
+The Poetry Society has been placing poets in schools for over 50 years.
+Book your visit by filling in the Poets in Schools enquiry form and emailing it to our education team.
+Please note that The Poetry Society team is still working from home and that we only have access to one phone line currently.
+Please email us where possible.
+Our apologies for any delays or difficulties.

 Things to consider